ocaml-multicore/tezos/docs/011/voting.rst

 and C.
 The list of submissions that will be tallied is [A,B,C].

-A *ballot* operation can only be submitted during one of the voting periods, and only once per period.
+A *ballot* operation can only be submitted during periods where a vote happens (e.g. exploration, promotion), and only once per period.

 ::